â–ş Listen Live

 Kootenay unemployment rate 5.9 per cent in July

-It stood at 5.9 per cent in our region in July, compared to 6.2 per cent overall in BC and 6.9 per cent across Canada.
-In July 2024, the local jobless figure was 6.1 per cent.
+The jobless figure stood at 5.9 per cent in our region in July, the same as the BC rate.
+Unemployment was at 6.9 per cent across Canada.
+In July 2024, the local rate was 6.1 per cent.

 At the same last year, there 88,200 people working, of whom 76,200 were employees (61,100 private sector and 15,100 public sector), while 12,000 were self-employed.

-Across the country, StatsCan says employment fell by 41,000 jobs, although the unemployment rate was unchanged.
+Across the country, StatsCan said employment fell by 41,000 jobs, although the unemployment rate was unchanged.

 The agency said the employment decline was concentrated among youth aged 15 to 24.